-If everything remained the same as in the forecast's base year, the number of employees in elderly care would need to increase by around 32 percent by 2033.
+If everything were to remain the same as the base year for that forecast, the number of employees in elderly care would need to increase by around 32 percent by 2033.

 But in the report, SKR writes that elderly care is “in a time of change.”
 Those who are statistically considered elderly today are healthier than ten years ago.

-We have had a fairly large increase in the elderly, but the need for elderly care has not increased as much, says Bodil Umegård, head of SKR's data and analysis section.
+We have had a fairly large increase in the number of elderly people, but the need for elderly care has not increased as much, says Bodil Umegård, head of SKR's data and analysis section.

 And what will happen in the future?